xyinada/elemental-reactivity-map/README.md

   "data": {
     "data_num": {
       "positive_test_data": 2000, // Number (>=1) or ratio (0<value<1) of data used as positive test data
-      "positive_train_data": 10000, // Number (>=1) or ratio (0<value<1) of data used as positive training data
+      "positive_train_data": 12000, // Number (>=1) or ratio (0<value<1) of data used as positive training data.
+When the value is minus, not test data wre all used as positive training data
-      "unlabeled_test_data": 2000, // Number of data used as unlabeled test data "reliable_negative_train_data": 10000, // Number of data used as reliable negative training data "positive_train_data_dup": "auto" // Oversampling of positive data if needed.
+      "unlabeled_test_data": 2000, // Number of data used as unlabeled test data "reliable_negative_train_data": 12000, // Number of data used as reliable negative training data "positive_train_data_dup": "auto" // Oversampling of positive data if needed.
                                         // When the value is "auto", positive_train_data are oversampled to be same the number of reliable_neagative_train_data.
                                         // When the value is number, positive_train_data are oversampled specified times.
     },
     "parameters": {
       "knn_k_list": [1, 2, 3, 4, 5], // k-NN parameters for data selection.
 Training data will be generated for all these values.
-      "rn_lower_ratio_list": [0.25, 0.5, 0.75, 0.8, 0.85, 0.9, 0.95, 1], // Reliable negative data ratio.
+      "rn_lower_ratio_list": [0.25, 0.5, 0.75, 1.0], // Reliable negative data ratio.
 Training data will be generated for all these values.
       "element_parameter": [
         // Specify the file path of the input parameters.
         // These files must have the first line as a header, the first column as the element name, and the second and subsequent columns as the element parameters.